Favorite Albums of 2015

 Bachar Mar-Khalifé’s “Ya Balad” is the latest entry of albums making it into my top 10.
 It is very special.
 Of all the records on this list, this is standing out the most.
 Atleast for me, it feels very experimental and new.
 Nothing in my music library is comparable to this.
 Not only the album differs from everything on this list, the single tracks have so much variety to them as well.
 I’m very impressed.

 I’d like to know what you listened to thoughout the year.
-Hit me up with a mail or via Twitter.
+Write me on Twitter.